keerah/SendTo_FFmpeg/README.md

 # Description

-SendTo_FFmpeg is a nearly zero-dependacy workframe that solves all of your transcoding needs right from the Windows explorer (or from the command line).
+`SendTo_FFmpeg` is a zero-dependecy (except FFmpeg itself) workframe that helps you with repetitive and bulk transcoding tasks right from the Windows explorer (or from the command line).
-This is a set of tools I develop mainly for myself and it saves me tons of time in everyday work.
-This set allows to to transode virtually anything into everything, it supports image sequences and hardware acceleration.
+This set of scripts can help you transode virtually everything into anything, it supports image sequences (for both input and/or output) and hardware acceleration.

-The scripts are simple Windows batch sripts that you can engage via drag-n-drop or by using a provided script to incorporate them into the Explorer's `Send To` menu.
+The presets are simple Windows batch sripts that you engage via drag-n-drop or by using a provided script to incorporate them into the Explorer's `Send To` menu.
 Each preset is a batch file that initializes the transoding settings and pass them along with your files to FFmpeg.
-These presets are easy to edit and it's eqsy to create new presets of your own.

-There's a separate batch file that contains all global settings used by every preset.
+There's a separate batch file that contains all global settings used by all presets.
 But the settings can also be localized (overriden) to a specific folder by copying and modifying the settings file into that folder.
-`SendTo_FFmpeg` is easy to get up and running and to configure using a simple text editor.
+`SendTo_FFmpeg` presets are easy to run and to modify using a simple text editor.

 <img src="https://github.com/keerah/SendTo_FFmpeg/assets/9025818/a6dbd6f0-73a2-484d-aaa1-0147b31e50ee)" alt="SendTo interface" width=80%>